 Next, we scored each provider against our review standards in four categories: coverage, value, trust and transparency, and availability and service.
 We evaluated coverage options to ensure plumbing, HVAC, and roof leak coverage appeared in the standard plan or as an add-on option.
 We analyzed premium costs in relation to the coverage value provided.
 We examined brand reputation and third-party review sites to gauge the customer experience.
 Additionally, we evaluated availability and service by looking at claims response times, customer support availability, and the claims process.

-Do I Need a Home Warranty in Massachusetts?
+Is a Home Warranty Worth It in Massachusetts?

 Home warranties help Massachusetts homeowners restore essential systems and appliances running when faced with unexpected breakdowns.
 These protections offer financial relief when major systems, such as HVAC and plumbing, require immediate repair to keep your home running smoothly.